Ourpower

 How much electricity does a geyser use per day?

 A typical electric geyser with a 3000W element running for about 5 hours per day uses approximately 15 kWh per day.
-At an Eskom Homelight tariff of R1.49/kWh, that costs around R22.35 per day or R670.50 per month.
+At a tariff of R2.49/kWh, that costs around R37.35 per day or R1,120.50 per month.
 The actual usage depends on your household’s hot water consumption, the geyser size, insulation quality, and ambient temperature.
-Installing a geyser timer, geyser blanket, and low-flow showerheads can reduce consumption by 30-40%.

 How much does it cost to run an air conditioner in South Africa?